ashcodac/TaskForge/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (or specify the license you're using).
+This project is open-source and available under the [MIT License](LICENSE).